HTML 5 / CSS 3

 Animation is a time sponge—you can always spend more time on an animation to make it better, but you can achieve really cool effects, with relatively simple animations.
 As a designer, it’s important to know how to use animation in strategic, effective ways.

-If you want a delightful demonstration of my web animation chops, check out my demo site: This Will Be Fun.
+If you want a delightful demonstration of my web animation chops, check out my site for RoWiter.dev and This Will Be Fun.